saulpierotti/markdown_notebook/DRD.md

 	* It calculates the median of each column (all measurements of the same probe across arrays) and subtracts it from the values
 	* It iterates again for rows and columns until all the row and column medians are 0 (or under a threshold)
 	* I subtract the obtained values from the original ones to get the fitted values
+		* In this way I am scaling all the arrays to the same range with the same distribution!
 	* I can then average across probe sets to obtain the RMA average for each chip (row average)
 	* This is the final value for the trascript in a given chip
 	* If I subtract the row average from the fitted values I get the probe effect values
-		* This value is the same for all the chips since the values are quantile normalized!
+		* This value is the same for all the chips since they have the same distribution and distances from their respective mean!
+* I can do an MA plot also for Affimetrix arrays!
+	* I can plot 2 chips agaist each other
+* The development of GeneChip array was strongly dirven by the competition with NGS techniques
+* The GeneChip Human Trascriptome array 2.0 contains more than 6 millions probes covering coding and non-conding transcripts
+	* It is also colled GG-H (Glue Grant human) array
+	* It contains also probes for SNPs, alternatively spliced trancripts, ...
+* For each GeneChip I can obtain the relative probset ID and annotation on the ThermoFisher website

 ## Illumina Beadchip (Infinium)
 * It uses multi-sample arrays